krobelus/rate-experiments/README.md

 is remedied by making the DRAT checker output an optimized (i.\ e.\ small) and annotated proof in LRAT format [@cruz2017efficient].
 The LRAT proof can be checked by a formally verified checker[^acl2] without unit propagation, making sure that the formula formula is indeed unsatisfiable.
-An LRAT proof is similar to a DRAT proof, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive a the empty clause to show that each resolvent is a RUP.
+Most solvers can only generate an DRAT proofs but DRAT checkers can be used to produce an LRAT proof from a DRAT proof.
+The LRAT proof is similar to DRAT, but it includes clause hints for each resolution candidates and all unit clauses that are necessary to derive a the empty clause to show that each resolvent is a RUP.

 2.3 Proof Checking
 ------------------